xwmx/nb/README.md

 are easily accessible directly in the terminal, providing a distraction-free approach for browsing collections of bookmarks.

-To open `nb browse` in the system's primary web browse, use `nb browse --gui` / `nb browse -g`:
+To open `nb browse` in the system's primary web browser, use `nb browse --gui` / `nb browse -g`:

 ```bash